arkency/posts/posts/2017-08-31-database-url-examples-for-rails-db-connection-strings.md

 ---
-title: "DATABASE_URL examples for Rails DB connection strings"
 created_at: 2017-08-31 10:04:49 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'travis', 'rails', 'database_url', 'connection string' ]
 newsletter: arkency_form
 ---

+# DATABASE_URL examples for Rails DB connection strings

 Recently I've been configuring [RailsEventStore](https://github.com/RailsEventStore/rails_event_store) to run tests on many databases on the Travis CI.
 We do it using `DATABASE_URL` environment variable